iranzo/iranzo.github.io/source/_posts/2015-04-01-migrate-spip-rss-post-feed-to-html.markdown

 Next step, was to migrate old posts on my spip site.

-SPIP, as it not as popular as other solutions, might lack plugins for importing the data, but has a nice feature: it allows to provide full article contents via RSS.
+SPIP, being not as popular as other solutions, might lack plugins for importing the data, but has a nice feature: it allows to provide full article contents via RSS.

 So: